AutoMapper/AutoMapper/docs/Queryable-Extensions.md

 * Value converters
 * **Any calculated property on your domain object**

 Additionally, recursive or self-referencing destination types are not supported as LINQ providers do not support this.
 Typically hierarchical relational data models require common table expressions (CTEs) to correctly resolve a recursive join.
+Finally, EntityFramework (Core) inheritance is also not supported, as it is not supported by LINQ.